Adyen Review: Is Adyen The Future Of Commerce?

-The Adyen blog is also a good source for case studies, where you can get a flavor for the types of businesses Adyen caters to and the customized solutions it provides.
-While these posts are all marketing materials to be sure, it’s nice to see some hard data and company-specific details here.
+The Adyen blog is also a good source for case studies, where you can get an idea of the types of businesses Adyen caters to and the customized solutions it provides.
+While these posts are all marketing materials, to be sure, it’s nice to see some hard data and company-specific details here.

-- No Monthly/Early Termination Fees: Adyen does not hide any monthly fees or early termination fees.
-You can always cancel your account with 60 days’ notice.
+- No Monthly/Early Termination Fees: Adyen does not hide any monthly or early termination fees.
+You can cancel your account with 60 days’ notice.

-- International: Mid-market and enterprise merchants are able to sell goods internationally and process payments in many currencies.
+- International: Mid-market and enterprise merchants can sell goods internationally and process payments in many currencies.

 - Customer Service: Users report that Adyen’s customer service is helpful and quick.
 We do like to see that some merchants have a good customer service experience, which leaves some hope.